Fred Hassan: 2009–present

-Hassan has been chairman of Caret Group of companies under the umbrella headline “Powered by nature... perfected by science™ .”
-The 4 marketed non-prescription products are IBgard® (for IBS (Irritable Bowel Syndrome)), FDgard® (for Functional Dyspepsia (Recurring Indigestion)), Fiber Choice® (daily prebiotic chewable fiber) and REMfresh® (advanced non-drug formulation for 7 hour sleep support)).
-All products are carried by thousands retail stores and are also available online.
-All four brands were acquired by Nestle Health Science on September 1, 2020.
+In 2010, Hassan pioneered a family startup IMHealth Science as part of his holding company, Caret Group.
+IMHealth Sciences was the innovator of three #1 doctor recommended non-prescription products- IBgard® (for IBS (Irritable Bowel Syndrome)), FDgard® ((Functional Dyspepsia (Recurring Indigestion)), and REMfresh® (advanced non-drug formulation for 7 hour sleep support)).
+These three products were supplemented with an acquisition in 2017, of Fiber Choice® (daily prebiotic chewable fiber), which then subsequently also became a #1 doctor recommended non-prescription product.
+All four products were widely carried by retail stores and were also available online.
+This line of four products was annualizing at over $40 million a year and growing at 40% when they were acquired by Nestle Health Science on September 1, 2020.

 Achievements

-In 1997, Hassan founded Community Hope which helps challenged individuals, especially veterans, to overcome or manage mental health issues and, where possible, lead a purposeful and stable life.
-As of 2021, 17 million dollars had been raised to further the organization's goals.
+In 1997, Hassan founded Community Hope's Sparkle of Hope Gala which helps challenged individuals, including homeless veterans, to overcome or manage mental health issues and, where possible, lead a purposeful and stable life.
+As of 2024, over 21 million dollars had been raised to help several thousand clients over the 26 years since this annual gala was founded.

 As chairman of the Pharmaceutical Research and Manufacturers Association (PhRMA) (from 2002 to 2003) and president of the International Federation of Pharmaceutical Associations (IFPMA) (from 2006 to 2009), Hassan led initiatives on voluntary guidelines for promotional practices and for fuller disclosure of clinical trials.
-In 2003, Hassan participated in work leading to the Medicare prescription drug benefit (Part D).
-He worked inside the PhRMA board to start patient assistance programs, and in New Jersey, received appreciation from the Health Care Institute of New Jersey for expediting Rx4NJ in 2006.
+In 2003, Hassan was the chairman of Pharma and participated in work leading to the pivotal Medicare prescription drug benefit (Part D) which led to drug coverage for seniors, going up from 60% to 90% and with a modest monthly premium of $35, all delivered by the private sector.
+He worked inside the PhRMA board to start patient assistance programs, and in New Jersey, received appreciation from the Health Care Institute of New Jersey for expediting the patient assistance program, Rx4NJ in 2006.
+Hassan was on the panel in Dallas in 2006, before the CEOs from the 120 largest companies when he advocated the concept of "consumer driven" healthcare plans (CDHPs) along with increased health literacy among employee enrollees.
+The alternative for employers at that time was to either ration or to disenroll their employees from health insurance.
+This initiative became a success as overall enrollment in these "personal responsibility plans" grew from 4% of employer sponsored insurance to 28% in 2022.

-He was one of PhRMA's top team members who worked on the Affordable Care Act in 2009.
+He was one of PhRMA's top team members who worked on the Affordable Care Act in 2009, which greatly helped reduce the population of the uninsured.